Neuroscience students at Carthage have the opportunity to conduct significant research, both with faculty and independently.

 Neuroscience courses provide students with extensive research experience.
 In Neuroscience Research Methods and Statistical Analysis (NEU 2500), students gain experience in experimental design, data collection, statistical analysis and interpretation, and manuscript preparation, as well as research techniques including surgery, histology and pharmacological manipulations.
-In Neuroscience III: Development and Neuroanatomy (NEU 4100), students explore brain and spinal cord morphology through guided dissection exercises.
+In Neuroscience II: Cellular and Molecular Neuroscience (NEU 3950) and Neuroscience III: Neuroanatomy and Physiology (NEU 4100), students design, execute, and report on rigorous independent experiments.

 In the Neuroscience Laboratory

-Students can also work in the laboratory for genetics and neurobiology with biology professors Patrick Pfaffle and Daniel Choffnes.
-Opportunities exist for research in electrophysiology with neuroscience professor Dan Miller.
+Students can also work in the laboratory studying post-traumatic stress disorder with Professor Denise Cook-Snyder; optic nerve regeneration with Professor Steve Henle; genetics and neurobiology with biology professor Daniel Choffnes; and neurophysiology with biology professors Paul Martino and Justin Miller.
+Opportunities exist for research in behavioral neuroscience with Professor Dan Miller.

-Each neuroscience student is required to complete an independent research project under the supervision of one of the neuroscience faculty.
+Each neuroscience student is strongly encouraged to complete an independent research project under the supervision of one of the neuroscience faculty.
 These projects may lead to presentation opportunities.
-Neuroscience students have been very successful in presenting their findings at local, regional and national conferences, including the Pavlovian Conference and the Society for Neuroscience Conference.
-Past students have presented their research at the International Infant Society Conference and National Conference of Undergraduate Research.
+Neuroscience students have been very successful in presenting their findings at local, regional and national conferences, including the Pavlovian Conference, the Society for Neuroscience Conference, and National Conference of Undergraduate Research.